enoten/nvidia-triton-on-sagemaker/README.md

 </a>

 <h3>About this repo</h3>
-This repo contains example of deploying ResNet50 model for Inference on AWS Sagemaker's Endpoint using Nvidia Triton Inference Server
+This repo contains example of deploying ResNet50 (PyTorch) model for Inference on AWS Sagemaker's Endpoint using Nvidia Triton Inference Server